va loan network white logo

 Rochester Housing Authority – Homeownership Assistance Program

-This program assists veterans and first-time homebuyers in Rochester with affordable housing options.
+This program assists Veterans and first-time homebuyers in Rochester with affordable housing options.
 It provides financial assistance for down payments, closing costs, and counseling services.

 Learn more about Rochester Housing Authority’s Homeownership Assistance Program.